amccaskill/SAA-C02-Notes/13-HA and Scaling/HA.md

                 3. Tracked Tracking - Desired Aggregate CPU = 40% ...
 ASG handle it
         6. Cool down periods to avoid rapid scaling
         7. Think about more, smaller instances - granularity
-        8. Use with ALB's for elasticity - abstration
+        8. Use with ALB's for elasticity - abstraction
         9. ASG defines WHEN and WHERE, LT defines WHAT Network Load Balancer
         1. NLB are layer 4 and understand TCP and UDP